-Associate of Science in Animal Science - Not for Transfer (AS)
+Associate of Science in Animal Science (AS)

 This degree prepares students for entry-level employment in the field of Animal Science through the study of animal health and production and will acquire skills in livestock husbandry, including livestock evaluation and handling, nutrition, production management and veterinary care.

 - Demonstrate knowledge, practical skills and abilities in animal health, ethology, housing and environment, food products, genetics, nutrition, and reproduction to successfully work in the animal agriculture industry.

 - Identify and operate equipment and technology commonly used in the animal agriculture industry.

 - Communicate professionally both in oral and written formats demonstrating sound knowledge of the animal agriculture industry in that communication.